American lobster: Ecology

 The American lobster thrives in cold, shallow waters where there are many rocks and other places to hide from predators.
 It typically lives at a depth of 4–50 m, but can be found up to 480 m below the surface.

 Diet

 The natural diet of H. americanus is relatively consistent across different habitats.
-It is dominated by mollusks (especially mussels), echinoderms and polychaetes, although a wide range of other prey items may be eaten, including other crustaceans, brittle stars and cnidarians.
+It is dominated by mollusks (especially mussels, clams and snails), echinoderms and polychaetes, although a wide range of other prey items may be eaten, including other crustaceans (such as crabs), brittle stars, cnidarians and small fish.
+It will also feed on dead animals, as well as algae and eelgrass.
+Since lobsters sometimes eat their own molted shell, they were thought to be cannibalistic, but this has never been recorded in the wild.
 Lobsters in Maine have been shown to gain 35–55% of their calories from herring, which is used as bait for lobster traps.
 Only 6% of lobsters entering lobster traps to feed are caught.

 Diseases

 Bacterial

 Gaffkaemia or red-tail is an extremely virulent infectious disease of lobsters caused by the bacterium Aerococcus viridans.
 It only requires a few bacterial cells to cause death of otherwise healthy lobsters.
 The "red tail" common name refers to a dark orange discoloration of the ventral abdomen of affected lobsters.
 This is, in fact, the hemolymph or blood seen through the thin ventral arthrodial membranes.
 The red discoloration comes from astaxanthin, a carotenoid pigment exported to the blood during times of stress.
 The same sign is also seen in other diseases of lobsters and appears to be a nonspecific stress response, possibly relating to the antioxidant and immunostimulatory properties of the astaxanthin molecule.

 Epizootic shell disease is a bacterial infection which causes black lesions on the lobsters' dorsal carapaces, reducing their saleability and sometimes killing the lobsters.

 Limp lobster disease caused by systemic infection by the bacterium Vibrio fluvialis (or similar species) causes lobsters to become lethargic and die.